Design and analyze SerDes systems for export to Simulink, MATLAB and IBIS-AMI

 |Eye Width (ps)||Eye width of the BER contour|

 |Eye Area (V*ps)||Area inside the BER contour eye|

 |Eye Linearity||Measure of the variance of amplitude separation among different levels of PAMn, given by the equation:|

 |VEC||Vertical eye closure, given by the equation:|

-In a PAM4 modulation, there are three inner eyes.
+In a PAMn modulation, there are (n-1) inner eyes.
 Each eye generates its own COM and VEC values.
-The app reports the minimum of the three COM values and the maximum of the three VEC values.
+The app reports the minimum of the generated COM values and the maximum of the generated VEC values.

 From the app toolstrip, go to Export tab.
 You can either: